ashutoshmjain/gita/src/prologue.md

 `Krishna Dwaipayana`was destined to compile thousands of sacred insights from sages (`Rishies`) - old and new.
 He crystallized, then existing wisdom into four foundational volumes — the `Vedas`.
 For this legendary work, he was conferred the most coveted title in literature — `Ved Vyasa` (the chief editor of Vedas).

 This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started!
-His purpose was to welcome `Poorna Avtaara` — the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it for ever in every human mind through one of the most potent narrative ever told - `Bhagvat Gita`.
+His purpose was to welcome `Poorna Avtaara` — the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narrative ever told - `Bhagvat Gita`.

 As a complimentary gift, to ensure this knowledge stayed accessible to everyone, he ushered the humanity from "spoken word" to the "written text".
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.